Status on Lattice Calculations of the Proton Spin Decomposition: Orbital Angular Momentum (OAM)

 This approach can be applied to the glue OAM $L_G$.
-The present work on the quark OAM $L_q^{JM}$ needs to be renormalized to compare with future experiments in the $\overline{MS}$ scheme.
-In addition, it also mixes with $L_G$ and receives mixing contributions from $\Delta \Sigma$ and $\Delta G$~\cite{Ji:2016uqu}.
+The present work on the iso-vector quark OAM $L_q^{JM}$ needs to be renormalized to compare with future experiments in the $\overline{MS}$ scheme.
+For OAM with different quark flavors, they will mix with $L_G$ and receives mixing contributions from $\Delta \Sigma$ and $\Delta G$~\cite{Ji:2016uqu}.

-It has been shown that $L_q^{JM}$ and $L_G$ can be calculates with the local operators as in $\Delta G$ in Sec.~\ref{gluespin}.
-However, the matching to the light-cone via LaMET have similar large matching coefficients~\cite{Ji:2016uqu}.
+It has been shown that $L_q^{JM}$ and $L_G$ can be calculates with local operators as for $\Delta G$ in Sec.~\ref{gluespin}.
+However, the matching to the light-cone via LaMET have similarly large matching coefficients~\cite{Ji:2016uqu}.